Pharmacology is the study of how drugs work at the molecular, cellular and physiological level.

 Easter term lectures deal with the central nervous system and the drugs used to treat neuroses and psychoses such as depression and schizophrenia.
 You will also look at diseases such as epilepsy, Parkinson’s disease and Huntington’s disease and their treatments.
 This lecture series also includes the pharmacology behind drug abuse, addiction and the recreational use of CNS stimulants.

-The practicals are meant to show how actual data is obtained, consolidate the theory and how to interpret the data which is useful in the practical paper.
-The demonstrators are really helpful and if you and your lab partner are organised you can usually finish with time to spare.
+The practicals are meant to show how actual data is obtained, to consolidate the theory and to teach how to interpret the data which is useful in the practical paper.
+The demonstrators are helpful and if you and your lab partner are organised you can usually finish with time to spare.
+There is also a mini-project which takes up five practical sessions (3 for experimental work, 1 for analysis and 1 for presentation) for which you write up your results into a poster.

 There are three exams.
-Paper 1 is a one hour exam with ten short questions and Paper 2 is three hours long in which you choose five questions to write more extended answers on pharmacology, for example in the treatments of a disease or in cell signalling.
+Paper 1 is a one hour exam with ten short questions and Paper 2 is three hours long in which you choose five questions to write short essays.
 The practical paper has three questions which require some known equations and a bit of practise but you will have done a fair few by the time of the exams.
-There is also a mini-project which takes up five practical sessions (three for experimental work) for which you write up your results into a poster.
+Sample practical exam questions are usually done in supervisions, but you will also have 3 seminars during the course of the year that explain how to tackle the 3 types of questions in the exam.

 There is a recommended standard textbook that covers in varying detail pretty much everything on the course: Rang, H. (2015).
 Rang and Dale’s pharmacology(Eighth ed.).
 The college library also offers the condensed version of Rang and Dale’s and flash cards as well as books to practice 2 of the 3 types of practical exam questions: Koenig, J. (2015).
 Drug receptor interactions and Koenig, J. (2010).
 A guide to calculations in pharmacokinetics (Revised ed.).
 Cambridge: Science Etc.